ARGTux350/Physics-Simulation/README.md

 ## Needed classes
 1. Main
-   a.
    Asks user input
-2. Physiscs
+3. Physiscs
-   a.
    Has all equation pre-setup and ready to go
-3. GUI (optional)
+4. GUI (optional)
-   a.
    Create all nescessary things for creating a user interface